 - Must have demonstrated leadership ability and/or community engagement and dedication to the social work profession.

-Recipients awarded the Gala Munnings Memorial Scholarship will receive a one-time annual award in the amount of $1,500.00, which will be applied in the Spring 2014 semester.
+Recipients awarded the Gala Munnings Memorial Scholarship will receive a one-time annual award in the amount of $1,500.00, which will be applied to tuition.

 To apply for the Gala Munnings Memorial Scholarship, students must submit the following:

 - A cover letter indicating their interest in being considered for this scholarship.

 - A Two (2) to three (3) page essay that (a) perceptively discusses social justice and its interrelatedness to the profession of social work (b) describes ones experience(s) that clearly demonstrates community engagement and/or leadership abilities and (c) discusses ones dedication to social work and future plans to advance his/her knowledge and skills through graduate studies.